 Here are some of the common weather myths you should be aware of.

-While these storms are horrific, technology advancements allow meteorologists to predict and track them before they arrive.
+While these storms are horrific, technological advancements allow meteorologists to predict and track them before they arrive.
 This helps people seek shelter quickly.
-In reality, droughts, floods, and wildfires cause more injuries and deaths each year.
+In reality, droughts, floods, and wildfires cause more yearly injuries and deaths.

-While I’ve never been struck by lightning, I have had a few close encounters during my lifetime.
-Depending on an object’s size and location, multiple lightning strikes can occur.
+While I’ve never been struck by lightning, I have had a few close encounters.
+Multiple lightning strikes can occur depending on an object’s size and location.
 If lightning is in your area, it’s best to seek shelter inside your home or another building.

-While standing underneath a tree will help keep you dry from the rain, or provide some protection against small hail, it won’t protect you from lightning.
+While standing underneath a tree will help keep you dry from the rain or provide some protection against small hail, it won’t protect you from lightning.
 Being struck by lightning while underneath a tree is the second leading cause of lightning-related deaths.

 For this to be true, it depends on when your home was built.
 In older homes, this may be a true statement.
-However, now when homes are built, they must follow local building codes or ordinances.
-So if you live in an area that’s prone to earthquakes, your home is built to help withstand the quake no matter which part of the home you’re in.
+However, now, when homes are built, they must follow local building codes or ordinances.
+So, if you live in an area prone to earthquakes, your home is built to help withstand the quake, no matter which part of the home you’re in.

-No matter how big your car or truck is, it’s never smart to drive through floodwaters.
+No matter how big your car or truck is, driving through floodwaters is never wise.
 First, you can’t see what’s lurking in the water or how deep it is.
 Second, if there’s a strong current, your vehicle can easily be swept away with you trapped inside.
 It’s estimated that two feet of water can float your vehicle.

 Tornadoes are powerful storms that can damage your home whether your windows are open or not.
 It’s best to take shelter immediately to stay safe.

-While it’s true overpasses are strong and can sustain high winds, the exposure to flying debris could be deadly.
-The best strategy is to take cover in a low-lying spot such as a ditch.
+While it’s true that overpasses are strong and can sustain high winds, exposure to flying debris could be deadly.
+The best strategy is to take cover in a low-lying spot, such as a ditch.

 Honestly, tornadoes can cross just about anything in their path.
 And I’m sure you’ve seen video footage of waterspouts forming on an ocean or lake.
 Tornadoes on water or land are created the same way.
-The only thing that’s different is what gets sucked up i.e., water or dirt and debris.
+The only thing that’s different is what gets sucked up, i.e., water, dirt, and debris.
 Again, seek shelter immediately.

-Do you have any tips or ideas you’d like to share?
-I’d love the hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.